LVPlayground/playground/javascript/features/houses/README.md

     - **They don't have access to the house**: Error message, with an option to force-enter.

-## Command: /houses
+## Command: /house
-The `/houses` command is available to administrators for administrating the available houses.
+The `/house` command is available to administrators for administrating the available houses.
 It has the following options:

-  - **/houses create**: Creates a new house location.
+  - **/house create**: Creates a new house location.
 The price range of houses on this location is predetermined by an algorithm, and cannot be modified.
+  - **/house modify**: Modifies settings for the house closest to the administrator issuing the command.
+Enables creation and removal of parking spots.
-  - **/houses**: Displays information about the command.
+  - **/house**: Displays information about the command.

 ## FAQ: Can I own multiple houses?